 Figure 1: Toolbars

-My list of toolbars that you can see in Figure 1 might have more options than what you might see -- that's because I have many PowerPoint add-ins installed that create their own toolbars.
+- Our list of Toolbars that you can see in Figure 1 might have more options than what you might see.
+That's because we have many PowerPoint add-ins installed that create their own Toolbars.

-- The list of toolbars that you saw in Figure 1 had a check placed in front of several listed toolbars.
-Click on a checked toolbar to hide it -- in the same way click an unchecked toolbar to show it.
+- The list of Toolbars that you saw in Figure 1 had a check mark placed in front of several listed Toolbars.
+Click on a checked Toolbar to hide it, in the same way click an unchecked Toolbar to show it.